 Buses are the cheapest and quickest combination to get from Marco Polo airport to Venice

-8 euros (Vaporetto pass or ticket most likely required to continue to your hotel)
+Cost: €8 (Vaporetto pass or ticket most likely required to continue to your hotel)

 Time: 20 to 30 minutes

 Taking the bus from Venice airport to Venice island is the cheapest method.
 It will be quicker than the Alilaguna water bus but will likely require at least one transfer via vaporetto to get to your hotel.

 You can buy ATVO tickets on their website.
 Tickets for ACTV can be purchased through Venezia Unica.

 The last option is to hire a car.
 Sorry, no UBER in Venice.
 Just like the bus, it will take about 20 minutes and drop you off at Piazzale Roma where you will then have to take a vaporetto to get to your hotel.

 Take the time to get used to the vaporetto system as I guarantee you will be using this throughout your stay in Venice.
-You can buy tickets online (click the ACTV LImited Time Tickets for passes) or from kiosks on the dock wherever the boats depart.
+You can buy tickets online (click the ACTV Limited Time Tickets for passes) or from kiosks on the dock wherever the boats depart.

 Google maps does a great job showing which lines to take and where the docks are.

-The only DISCOUNT option is for travelers between 14 and 29.
-You can get a 72 hour pass for 22 euros when paired with the Rolling Venice discount card (discounts on sights and shops) for 6 euros.
+The only DISCOUNT option is for travelers between 6 and 29.
+You can get a 72-hour pass for €27 when paired with the Rolling Venice discount card (discounts on sights and shops) for €6.